Axosoft/glo2markdown/README.md

 ## OAuth

 GitKraken Glo uses OAuth to allow developers to create apps that access users' data on their behalf.
- More details on our OAuth system can be [found here](https://support.gitkraken.com/oauth/overview) TODO: Update this url
+ More details on our OAuth system can be [found here](https://support.gitkraken.com/developers/oauth/)

 ## API Calls

 After obtaining an OAuth token for the user, the app makes API calls to get a list of their boards, and then gets details for the selected board.
 For more information on the Glo API, you can read up on our [API Docs](https://gloapi.gitkraken.com/v1/docs/)